derekcchan/Lagrange/_posts/2019-04-30-asynchronous-noc.md

 author: "Derek Chan"
 categories: projects
 tags: [engineering]
-image: cards.jpg
+image: noc.jpg
 ---

 ## Introduction

 The main purpose of using a Network-On-Chip (NoC) is to allow communication among multiple network clients (nodes) in a chip.
-A chip that emplys an on chip network is composed of a number of network nodes: processors, DSPs, memories, peripheral controllers, gateways to networks on other chips, as well as custom logic.
+A chip that empolys an on chip network is composed of a number of network nodes: processors, DSPs, memories, peripheral controllers, gateways to networks on other chips, as well as custom logic.
 Rather than connecting each top-level module by routing dedicated wires, they are connected to a network that route packets between them.
 By sharing the wiring resources between various communication flows, will allow the chip to make a much more efficent use of the wires.
 For instance, when one client is idel, other clients may continue to make use of network resources.

 ## Properties of NoC